 AI and machine learning have significantly impacted data analysis, improving accuracy, speed, and scalability.
 At CTI Data, we’re seeing these technologies transform healthcare, higher education and retail industries by providing valuable insights and facilitating better decision-making.
 As we continue to explore the potential of AI and machine learning, businesses and institutions must remain vigilant to address their limitations while harnessing the power of data-driven innovation.
 Embracing AI and machine learning in data analysis is not just a trend but an essential tool for success in today’s data-driven world.

-Bianca Firtin is a Senior Consultant at CTI, Data & Analytics Practice.
+Bianca Firtin is a Lead Consultant at CTI, Data & Analytics Practice.

 García, M. V., & Aznarte, J. L. (2020).
 Shapley additive explanations for NO2 forecasting.
 Ecological Informatics, 56, 101039.

 Kaplan, A., Cao, H., FitzGerald, J. M., Iannotti, N., Yang, E., Kocks, J. W., … & Mastoridis, P. (2021).
 Artificial intelligence/machine learning in respiratory medicine and potential role in asthma and COPD diagnosis.
 The Journal of Allergy and Clinical Immunology: In Practice, 9(6), 2255–2261.